HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-hd01/source/index.rst

 .. tip::
    If your STA device is no longer paired with the AP, you need to reconfigure the STA.
 Please refer to the `Dongle STA Setup Guide <https://docs.heltec.org/en/wifi_halow/ht-hd01/sta.html>`_.

-3. You can directly connect your device to the Dongle-STA via ethernet cable or 2.4G WiFi.
+3. Connect your device to the Dongle-STA via ethernet cable or 2.4G WiFi.

 - Default 2.4G Wi-Fi SSID:HT-HD01-XXXX
 - Default Password:heltec.org